 With this, we have the pointer to the device structure of the I2C controller, and can start using the I2C driver API to configure the sensor connected to the I2C controller.

 7. Define the I2C slave device address (from the shield board datasheet) and the addresses of the relevant registers (from the sensor datasheet).
-Typically this information goes into a separate header file (.h).
-However, for the sake of keeping this demonstration simple, we will add them in main.c.
+Typically this information goes into a separate header file (.h

 8. Now we need to configure the sensor by writing to the configuration register.
 Recall from the beginning of this exercise that the configuration register has the address 0x03.